braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/amphtml.md

 ## Testing and troubleshooting

-Note that total clicks and unique clicks do not account for any click that happened from an AMP message (HTML and plaintext only).
-AMP-specific clicks are attributed to the `amp_click` metric.
+Note that total clicks and unique clicks don't account for any clicks that occur from an AMP message (HTML and plaintext only).
+AMP-specific clicks are attributed to the *amp_click* metric.

-Before you send your AMP email, we recommend that you test according to [Gmail's guidelines](https://developers.google.com/gmail/ampemail/testing-dynamic-email).
+Before you send your AMP email, we recommend that you test according to these [Gmail guidelines](https://developers.google.com/gmail/ampemail/testing-dynamic-email).

 For your AMP email to be delivered to any Gmail account, the email must meet the following conditions:
 - The AMP for email security requirements must be met.